Rachitshah55/risk_analysis_flagship/README.md

    - Run `shared_env\ci\governance_gate.py` to see CI logic locally
    - Trigger the alert bridge test once

-The repo is meant to look and behave like a realistic, self-contained **risk analytics platform**, not just a toy notebook.
+The repo is meant to look and behave like a realistic, self-contained **risk analytics platform**, not just notebook.